EugenHotaj/zig_gpt2/README.md

 zig build-exe ./src/main.zig -O ReleaseFast -fstrip -fsingle-threaded -target x86_64-macos time ./main
 ```
 The zig binary loads the GPT-2 weights, forwards the same examples, and checks that the output matches PyTorch's.
+It also
+generates a bunch of tokens.

 ---